This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge

 Named after J M W Turner, the lauded landscape artist who resided here during several periods of his life, Margate’s Turner Contemporary Museum overlooks the sea with massive interior windows offering a respite from the weather on wet and windy days (which are fairly frequent in the UK).

 A combination of permanent and temporary exhibitions, the Turner Contemporary is free to visit but donations are greatly appreciated.
-The Turner Contemporary Gallery is open 10am to 5pm Wednesday to Sunday; opening times correct as at March 2023.
+The Turner Contemporary Gallery is open 10am to 5pm Wednesday to Sunday; opening times correct as of summer 2023.

 4. Dreamland, Margate

 Vibrant, retro and kitsch in equal measures (in a good way), Dreamland Margate puts the ‘amusing’ into amusement park.

 Originally opened in 1870 (albeit in a much smaller form), Dreamland Margate has changed immensely over the years.

 After several periods of closure, Dreamland bounced back bigger and better than ever before in 2015 and thankfully, it appears to be back for good now, coming into form over the Summer months hosting festivals, gigs and other popular events.